 The Company's constitution and the ASX listing rules specify that the non-executive Director fee pool shall be determined from time to time by a general meeting.
-The non-executive Director fee pool is currently set at \$369,000.
-The Board will not seek any increase for the fee pool at the 2020 AGM.
+The non-executive Director fee pool is currently set at \$500,0001.